DevanshiBhatt/Monte-Carlo-Simulation-for-High-Occupancy-Vehicle-Lane/README.md

 5. The distance of the general purpose vehicle lane and high occupancy vehicle is considered to be same i.e 20 miles to get a better estimate of the values for comparison.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
-This is a basic summary of what we plan to analyze through our findings (subject to change)
+This is a basic summary of what we plan to analyze through our findings
-- Is there an increase/decrease in the single occupancy vehicle on the HOV lanes on the basis of fines they are paying?
-How much loss does the state incur in terms of the revenue earned from the fines collected from the hybrid SOV vehicles?
+1. Is there an average loss, in revenue, incured by the state because of the fiel-efficient or hybrid vehicles that are registered to       travel on the HOV lane?
+If so, how much is the loss?
+2. Is there an advantage of using the HOV lane in terms of pollution?
-- Are HOV lanes really benefitting people in reducing their travel time?
-Is there a potential pressure to convert under performing HOV lanes to general-purpose use?
+3. Are HOV lanes really benefitting people in reducing their travel time?
-- Does the state earn a revenue which is greater than the amount it spends for installing the cameras throughout the HOV lane?
+4. Does the state earn a revenue which is greater than the amount it spends for installing the cameras throughout the HOV lane?

+Important management decisions that could be made out of the findings of the simulation:
+1. From the total revenue earned by using cameras on the HOV lanes for fines, the state can take a decision regarding whether or not the installation of cameras will be fruitful.
+2. The state evaluate the performance of the HOV lanes in terms of speed and travelling time to predict if there will be a potential pressure to convert the under performing HOV lanes back to general-purpose lanes.
+3. The amount of pollution caused due to use of HOV lanes is quite lesser than general purpose lanes.
+So the state can encourage the use of HOV lanes.

 ## Instructions on how to use the program:
 - Make sure you are using Python 3.6 and above.
 - Download and run the python file.